JohannaPeanut/First-Instructions-UI-with-Node-Express/README.md

 Link: https://how-to-generator.herokuapp.com/

+A project by: Asís Ybarra & Johanna Michel

 About: The project with the working title "1st Instructions" deals with questions of human and machine learning, with artificial intelligence and aspects of "becoming human".

 Enter a "How to"-question and an AI will generate a tutorial text in real time.